Social Performance Management

 Friendship Bridge continuously monitors and evaluates our achievement of these objectives.

 Our Client Outcomes Reports highlight our social performance findings.
 Our data shows that significant change for our clients occurs over the course of three years.
 With that in mind, we have decided to publish our Outcomes Report every three years, in line with our strategic planning periods.
-The next report will be published for the year 2016.

 - 2014-2016 Outcomes Report – Spanish